JstRelax/web-www-v2/content/faq/_index.en.md

           have great interest in making the digital world safer.

-          A﻿ll our volunteers are screened, and have provided a certificate of conduct.
-Our code of conduct is sacred, we do not deviate from it.
+          A﻿ll our volunteers are screened and need a [Dutch certificate of conduct.](https://justis.nl/en/products/certificate-of-conduct) Our code of conduct is sacred; we do not deviate from it.
       - description: Any vulnerability that falls under the category of high risk or high impact.
 The sequence in which we handle vulnerabilities is influenced by multiple metrics, including the level of exposure online